javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set/article.md

 alert( map.get('1') ); // str1
 ```

-If we have a plain object, and we'd like to create a `Map` from it, then we can use built-in method [Object.entries(obj)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) that returns an array of key/value pairs for an object exactly in that format.
+If we have a plain object and we'd like to create a `Map` from it, then we can use built-in method [Object.entries(obj)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) that returns an array of key/value pairs for an object exactly in that format.

 So we can create a map from an object like this: